Gaming Behaviour Ladder

 Method

-- Provide the group with a set of Gaming Behaviour Ladder cards.
+- Provide the group with a set of Gaming Risk Spectrum cards.

-- Ask the group to put the character cards in order from what they consider the least risky behaviour to the most.
+- Ask the group to put the character cards in order from what they consider the least risky scenario to the most.
 Emphasise that there is no right or wrong answer.

-- Go through the order they have chosen, starting from the least risky, asking participants to justify their answers.
-Discuss what factors they considered and why they think some behaviours are riskier than others.
+- Go through the order they have chosen, starting from the least risky, asking participants to explain their answers.
+Discuss what factors they considered and why they think some scenarios are riskier than others.

 - Encourage discussion about the reasons young people spend money in games and with what money.
-Discuss at what point each of these behaviours would become harmful if it is not already.
+Discuss at what point each of these scenarios could become harmful if they are not already.

 Alternative options: